simonlotzkar/1800_20233_17/README.md

 ## 8. TODO List
 Features and tasks needed to be done (in order of priority):
-* Updates
-    * Display owners' total score, average score, and number of posts
-    * Hide delete button for non-owners and non-admins
-* Profile
-    * Add a preview 'dummy update' of what the user's posts will look like
-    * Add password changing
-    * Add email changing
 * Data entry
     * Add all avatars to the db
     * Add all banners to the db